dzhus/blog/README.md

        (previous/next) links between consecutive items will result in circular dependencies.

+- [x] `modificationTimeField` for each entry is populated from the author date of its latest Git revision

 ## Known issues

 - [ ] Presumably due to pagination/tags code, all pages are rebuilt
       after even a single post is modified.

-- [ ] `modificationDate` for entries is populated from file modification time, not the date of the corresponding Git revision.

 ## A note on Semantic Web technologies